enthought/traitsui/_sources/traitsui_user_manual/factories_advanced_extra.txt

 The items in the list must be instances of traitsui.api.TableColumn, or of a subclass of TableColumn.
-Some subclasses of TableColumn that are provided by the Traits UI package include ObjectColumn, ListColumn, NumericColumn, and ExpressionColumn.
+Some subclasses of TableColumn that are provided by the TraitsUI package include ObjectColumn, ListColumn, NumericColumn, and ExpressionColumn.
 (See the *Traits API Reference* for details about these classes.)
 In practice, most columns are derived from one of these subclasses, rather than from TableColumn.
 For the usual case of editing trait